emredundar/emredundar.github.io/_posts/2018-03-07-starting-new-project-tfs2018.md

 layout: post
 title: 5 Ways of Starting A New Project on TFS 2018 and VSTS
 subtitle: Version Control Systems
+meta-title: "5 Ways of Starting A New Project on TFS 2018 and VSTS - Emre Dündar"
 permalink: /blog/starting-new-project-tfs2018/
 tags: [tfs, vsts, version control]
 ---